 - Issue citations or fines in cases of egregious violation.

 - Collect samples, if necessary, to trace the possible sources of a food poisoning outbreak.

 - Prepare inspection reports that are available online or on public record at a local office.

 Though health regulations and inspection processes can vary from county to county, there are at least three types of health inspections that can occur at your truck or cart.

-- Complaint Inspection: Usually a customer has either become sick or filed a complaint about possible unsafe practices.
-Just because a complaint has been filed does not mean the condition exists, but you can be assured the inspector will give your kitchen the white glove treatment and may even take samples of questionable material.
+- Complaint Inspection.
+Usually a customer has either become sick or filed a complaint about possible unsafe practices.
+Just because a complaint has been filed does not mean the condition exists.
+But, be assured the inspector will give your kitchen the white glove treatment and may even take samples of questionable material.

 - Follow-Up Inspection.
 This inspection will occur after a mobile vendor has been given a certain amount of time to correct critical violations.
 If the inspector says, “I will be back in two weeks to check on your progress”, be sure to take them seriously.